Swathi-Thirunarayanan/CacheSimulator/README.md

 ## Task

 1. Develop your own Cache Simulator to read provided Memory Access Trace Files (trace.din) and simulate the behavior of cache.
-2. Use pin to create memory trace files for Dhrystone and Linpack benchmarks.
+2. Use pin tool to create memory trace files for Dhrystone and Linpack benchmarks.
 3. Use these benchmark memory trace files to explore cache miss/hit rates on the developed cache simulator.

+## Pin Tool:

+1. Download pin tool from [here](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).